SAP/sap-btp-service-operator/README.md

 **Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` annotation).

-You can also choose the `services.cloud.sap.com/forceRotate` annotation, upon which immediate credentials rotation is performed.
+You can also choose the `services.cloud.sap.com/forceRotate` annotation (value doesn't matter), upon which immediate credentials rotation is performed.
 Note that the prerequisite for the force action is that credentials rotation `enabled` field is set to true.).

 ## Multitenancy
 You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
 This means that different namespaces can be connected to different subaccounts.